AaronDewes/TediCross/README.md

 Anything capable of running [NodeJS](https://nodejs.org) should be able to run Umbrel Bot.
 People have had success running it on ordinary laptops, raspberry pis, Amazon Web Services, Google Cloud Platform, and other machines.
 It runs on both Linux and Windows, and probably also macOS.
 It does NOT, however, run on [Heroku](https://heroku.com)

-The machine must be on for Umbrel Bot to work
+The machine must be on for Umbrel Bot to work.

 ### Just how much knowledge of the command line do I need to get the bot working?

 Not much at all.
 Almost all the commands are written in the installation guide exactly as they should be entered.
-The only thing you need to know in addition is the [`cd`](https://en.wikipedia.org/wiki/Cd_(command)) command, in order to navigate to wherever you unpacked Umbrel Bot
+The only thing you need to know in addition is the [`cd`](https://en.wikipedia.org/wiki/Cd_(command)) command, in order to navigate to wherever you unpacked Umbrel Bot.

 ### The bot gives an error with the message `node: not found` when I try to run it